 - IceClosedNow the ICE connection was closed at this time.
-The watch procedures were invoked and the connection was freed. - IceClosedASAP an IO error had occurred on the connection, but IceCloseConnection is being called within a nested IceProcessMessages The watch procedures have been invoked at this time, but the connection will be freed as soon as possible (when the nesting level reaches zero and IceProcessMessages returns a status of IceProcessMessagesConnectionClosed

-- IceConnectionInUse the connection was not closed at this time, because it is being used by other active protocols. - IceStartedShutdownNegotiation the connection was not closed at this time and shutdown negotiation started with the client on the other side of the ICE connection.
-When the connection is actually closed, IceProcessMessages will return a status of IceProcessMessagesConnectionClosed negotiate If False shutdown negotiating will be turned off.
+The watch procedures were invoked and the connection was freed. - IceClosedASAP an IO error had occurred on the connection, but IceCloseConnection is being called within a nested IceProcessMessages The watch procedures have been invoked at this time, but the connection will be freed as soon as possible (when the nesting level reaches zero and IceProcessMessages returns a status of IceProcessMessagesConnectionClosed - IceConnectionInUse the connection was not closed at this time, because it is being used by other active protocols. - IceStartedShutdownNegotiation the connection was not closed at this time and shutdown negotiation started with the client on the other side of the ICE connection.
+When the connection is actually closed, IceProcessMessages will return a status of IceProcessMessagesConnectionClosed void IceSetShutdownNegotiation( ice\conn, negotiate);